Typhoon Hester (1971)

-Typhoon Hester of October 1971 was regarded as one of the most destructive storms to strike Vietnam since 1944.
+Typhoon Hester, known in the Philippines as Typhoon Goying, was regarded as one of the most destructive storms to strike Vietnam since 1944.
 Developing as a tropical depression on October 18 near Palau, Hester gradually intensified as it moved westward towards the Philippines.
 Across the Philippines, Hester was responsible for six deaths and ₱5 million in damage.
 After passing over Mindanao and the Visayas as a tropical storm between October 20 and 21, the storm intensified into a typhoon before striking Palawan.
 Once over the South China Sea, Hester further strengthened and ultimately attained peak winds of 165 km/h.
 On October 23, the storm made landfall near Huế, South Vietnam.
 Once onshore, Hester rapidly weakened and dissipated on October 24 over Laos.

 The most significant impact from Typhoon Hester was felt in South Vietnam, where winds in excess of 155 km/h caused extensive damage to several United States Army bases.
 The hardest hit base was in Chu Lai where three Americans were killed.
 At least 75 percent of the structures in the base sustained damage and 123 aircraft were damaged or destroyed.
 Newspaper reports indicated that 100 Vietnamese lost their lives due to the storm, including 33 following a plane crash near Quy Nhơn.
 In the wake of the storm, the South Vietnamese government provided the hardest hit areas with relief funds and supplies.